ModDota/moddota.github.io/_articles/assets/custom-minimap-icons.md

 ### VMAT Material

-Open the vmat with any code editor and make sure to change minimap_icon.psd for the name of your choice.
+Open the `.vmat` with any code editor and make sure to change `minimap_icon.psd` for the name of your choice.
 Keep the rest unchanged

 ```
 "Layer0"